Vakathanam: Churches

 The christians residing here are Syrian Christians.
 The Syrian Orthodox Church is the numerically biggest Christian denomination in Vakathanam.
 St. John's Orthodox Syrian Church is the oldest Christian Church, built in 1847, until which year the Orthodox faithful had Puthupally Church as their parish.
 Narimattathil Yuhanon Mar Severios Thirumeni (Kochi Diocese, Malankara Orthodox Syrian Church), Perumpally Thirumeni, Parekulathu Yakub Mar Themothios Thirumeni, Geevarghese Mar Ivanious, Founder of Mar Baselious Dayara, Njaliakuzhy, Geevarghese Mar Coorilos of Niranam Dioscese of Jacobite Syrian Orthodox Church are bishops from Vakathanam.
-Syrian Orthodox Christians are the second largest Christian community in Kerala and they trace their origins to the mission of St. Thomas in South India in the second half of the first century AD.
-Later by Third Century St. Thomas Christians received priesthood from Syriac Orthodox Church of Antioch.
 The first Dayara and Seminary in Vakathanam was Mor Sharbil Dayara, Thrikothamangalam and is established in 1925 by Michael Mor Dionysius, Metropolitan of Southern Dioscese of Syrian Orthodox Church or Jacobite Syrian Orthodox Church (Not to confuse with Malankara Orthodox Syrian Church).
 It was the Seminary and Dioscese Headquarters of Jacobite Syriac Orthodox Church for some long years.
 During its Golden age Dayara had more than 100 theological students there to learn theology and Syriac.
 Services of C. V George Cor-Episcopa, Chirathalatt who was the student of this Dayara is notable to Vakathanam community as the founder of Jerusalem Mount Higher secondary School and many other developmental activities.
 St. John's Orthodox Valiyapally, Vakathanam is the Thalapally to most of the Malankara Orthodox parishes.
 Founded about the year 1847, the parish celebrated its 150th Anniversary (sesquicentuary) in 1997-1998.
 Manikandapuram temple (which is mentioned also in Unnuneeli Sandesam, written in the 14th century) is the most ancient religious worship centre, built by the Thekumkur Kings probably in the 14th century.
 The Knanaya Christians had their parish in Kottayam Valiyapally and Kottayam Edacattu Church, until the construction of Puthussery church for the Knanaya Jacobites in 1870 and St Mathew's Catholic Church for Knanaya Catholics in 1910 at Njaliakuzhy.
 Besides the members of the above-mentioned Churches, the believers of the Catholic Church, Syrian Orthodox Church (the famous St. Adai's church, Nalunnakal to this Church), Malankara Marthoma Syrian Church, CSI Church, St Marys Catholic church eravuchira, PRDS Church, Thottakkad and Salvation Army Church Thottakkad.
 Jacobite and Orthodox churches in thrikothamangalam are also present and active at Vakathanam.

 Mar Baselious Dayara is a monastery built by late Metropolitan Geevarghese Mar Ivanios.
 It is a calm and silent place for meditation and prayer located at Thattumpuram Kunnu, near to Njaliyakuzhy.
 There are also Pentecostal churches in Vakathanam and Thottakkad.